aldro61/mmit/tutorials/R/README.md

 ## Installation

-The source code of the `mmit` R package is located in the [Rpackage](Rpackage) sub-directory, and can be installed via the following R commands.
+The `mmit` R package can be installed via the following R commands.

 ```